George Forsythe

 George Elmer Forsythe (January 8, 1917 – April 9, 1972) was an American computer scientist and numerical analyst who founded and led Stanford University's Computer Science Department.
-Forsythe is often credited with coining the term "computer science" and is recognized as a founding figure in the field.

 Forsythe came to Stanford in the Mathematics Department in 1959, and served as professor and chairman of the Computer Science department from 1965 until his death.
-He served as the president of the Association for Computing Machinery (ACM), and also co-authored four books on computer science and a fifth on meteorology, and edited more than 75 other books on computer science.
+He served as the president of the Association for Computing Machinery (ACM), coauthored four books on computer science and a fifth on meteorology, and edited more than 75 other books on computer science.

 Early life

 George Elmer Forsythe was born on January 8, 1917, in State College, Pennsylvania.
 Forsythe's family moved to Ann Arbor, Michigan when George was a young boy.
 Forsythe became interested in computing at a young age, experimenting with hand-cranked desk calculators.

 Forsythe earned a Bachelor of Science in mathematics at Swarthmore College in 1937, where he was awarded a scholarship.
 He completed a Ph.D. in mathematics at Brown University in 1941 under the direction of Jacob David Tamarkin.
 After receiving his doctorate, Forsythe went to Stanford University to work as an instructor in mathematics.
 His teaching career was interrupted by service in the U.S. Air Force and a stint at Boeing.